azat-co/practicalnode/chapter1/chapter1.md

 ## Buffer—Node.js Super Data Type

-Buffer is a Node.js addition to four primitives (boolean, string, number, and RegExp) and all-encompassing objects (array and functions are also objects) in front-end JavaScript.
+`Buffer` is the data type.
+It is a Node.js addition to four primitives (boolean, string, number, and RegExp) and all-encompassing objects (arrays and functions are also objects) in front-end JavaScript.
 Think of buffers as extremely efficient data stores.
 In fact, Node.js tries to use buffers any time it can, such as when reading from a file system and when receiving packets over the network.

 Buffer is functionally similar to JavaScript's [ArrayBuffer](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
+We use the class name `Buffer` to work with buffer objects.

-To create a Buffer, use `from`.
-Buffer can be created from an array, another Buffer, ArrayBuffer or a string:
+To create a buffer object, use `from`.
+Buffer can be created from an array, another buffer, `ArrayBuffer` or a string:

 ```js
 const bufFromArray = Buffer.from([0x62, 0x75, 0x66, 0x66, 0x65, 0x72])